June 15, 2013

-It is easy to get stuck.
-Stuck teaching in a similar fashion, seldom varying lessons, and working on the usual apparatus day after day.
+Ever been stuck?
+Stuck teaching in a similar fashion, cueing with the same words, seldom varying lessons, and working on the usual apparatus day after day.
 In recent conversations with several teachers, I was curious to hear how they keep workouts fresh for their clients, how they planned and built progression into their sessions and if they truly worked with Pilates as a full “system”.
 Remarkably, each person shared the tendency to shy away from equipment they didn’t understand well or didn’t personally practice on, or found they regularly got in a rut teaching the same way with the same tempo using the same cues and the same exercises with their clients.
 Without a plan or a map, how can you get where you want to go?
 It is no surprise they periodically felt “flat” and uninspired in their teaching.
 I personally related to their stories as I been there before myself.
 While workshops were inspiring and I got plenty of information and new ideas, it wasn’t until I did my own homework and applied what I learned that transformation ensued.
 Here is what I did to develop a strategy for each client.

 I was amazed at the insight this process brought seeing everything written down in black and white.
 It enabled me to create a plan and purposefully construct a workout strategy that targeted their needs.
 I decided to zero in on one or two priority issues at a time.
 I pulled out my exercise lists on all the apparatus and created a complete list of all the exercises that could help each issue, fully realizing that I would tackle each issue in stages.
 At the top of the list were mat and reformer exercises.
 Then I listed the remaining exercises on the cadillac, chairs, barrels, and accessories that could help my client.
 Now I was ready to get creative.